dey4ss/mining-change-rules/README.md

 Changes in databases occur permanently.
 The aim of this project is to discover dependencies within these changes.
-We base our research on open-government data provided by [Socrata](https://www.tylertech.com/products/socrata/data-platform).
+We base our research on open-government data provided by [Socrata](https://www.tylertech.com/products/socrata).
-As part of the [IANVS priject](https://hpi.de/naumann/projects/data-profiling-and-analytics/change-exploration.html), all public datasets have been received before on a daily basis during one year.
+As part of the [IANVS project](https://hpi.de/naumann/projects/data-profiling-and-analytics/change-exploration.html), all public datasets have been received before on a daily basis during one year.
-Pre-processing has been done to identify columns and rows, thus, our data basis are completely re-constructed relational tables as JSON files.
+Pre-processing has been done to identify columns and rows, thus, our data basis consists of completely re-constructed relational tables as JSON files.
-Whenever such a table is being changed, we have a file containing the whole table, corresponding to the time point of the change.
+Whenever such a table is being changed, there is a file in our dataset containing the whole table, corresponding to the time point of the change.
 Out of these files, we extract the changes, transform them, and generate rules for change dependencies.

 ## /exploration